Back to blog

 IoT-based water flow sensors can detect leaks by monitoring the flow rate of water through pipes and identifying anomalous behavior, while IoT-enabled surface leak sensors detect water presence in unwanted areas, like on floors around appliances.
 Both sensor types provide proactive monitoring and support real-time alerting to help mitigate water waste and costly damage.

-By adopting such IoT solutions, businesses not only reduce waste and emissions but also increase operational efficiency, making considerable progress toward their overall environmental, social, and governance (ESG) goals.
+By adopting such IoT solutions, businesses can not only reduce waste and emissions but also increase operational efficiency, making considerable progress toward their overall environmental, social, and governance (ESG) goals.

 The Role of Technology in Driving Sustainability